agenciafactoriai/freelance-lead-bot/README.md

 End-to-end automation system for detecting new opportunities on Workana and securely distributing them across multiple channels using n8n.

 ## 🚀 What it does
-- Monitors Workana projects using Playwright
+- Monitors freelance projects using Playwright
 - Detects relevant leads based on keywords
 - Stores results locally
 - Sends normalized leads securely to n8n